Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             STRING_name_compact or official_name_NCBI can be
                             assigned here), and the fourth one is for searching Pubmed.
-If you want to detect for multiple strains, just put comma between these strains.
-Before running it, please check the species table (species.vXXX.txt) which should be located in ANNOgesic/input/database
-                            .If the file was not downloaded before, please download it.
+If you want to detect for multiple strains, just put space between these strains.
+Before running it, please check the species table (species.vXXX.txt) which should be downloaded.
+If the file was not downloaded before, please download it.
 BE CAREFUL, if the assigned name is with spaces, please put "" at two ends.
 For searching Pubmen, if a specific name is assigned, it may not be able to find the related literatures.
       --without_strain_pubmed, -n
                             Retrieving the literatures from Pubmed without
                             assigning strains, Default is False.
-      --species_STRING SPECIES_STRING, -d SPECIES_STRING
+      --species_string SPECIES_STRING, -d SPECIES_STRING
                             Please assign path of the species table of STRING (species.vXXX.txt).
       --score SCORE, -ps SCORE